 We want our operations to provide rewarding, sustainable, interesting work to our employees, and to the partners with whom we work.

 On an every day basis, we keep our eyes on this top-level mission with a series of Guiding Principles which help us actually put in practise the fine sentiments above, themselves backed up by numerous points of process to connect the big picture with the every-day detail.

 We travel for fun, of course, but not only that.
-The trips that really stay with you and make you who you are, are those with a more complex cocktail of emotions than just the golly gosh.
+The trips that really stay with you, the ones that make you who you are, deliver a more complex cocktail of emotions than just ‘golly gosh’.
 Tension, discovery, relaxation, humility, anticipation, sweat… Such trips change people’s minds.
 We come home more humble, more helpful, more happy.
 If this sounds high-minded, we make no excuses.
 We are stubbornly signed up to the notion that travel can have a transformative impact on the traveller.
 That’s part of our creed.

 But there are two sides to the travel coin.
 Gauging the impact that our trips have not just on us, but on the places we visit, is an elemental part of how we think about travel.
 If it’s important to choose carefully where and when to run trips, it’s even more important to know whom we’re working with.
 What we ask and expect of our partners, how they operate, and what sorts of jobs are created by the business we are sending, all have lasting impact on the places we visit (for better or worse).